Quick Details

 Our primary vessel, Manute’a, is a high-tech, high-speed catamaran which is famously known for its one of a kind underwater viewing pods.
 Each pod has glass windows on both sides, enabling passengers on-board to be fully submerged underneath the water, while viewing the wildlife eye-to-eye without getting wet.
 This experience is much like swimming with dolphins and whales without soaking your suit, nor causing harm to the wildlife or their environment.

-Another vessel option includes our Fast Cat zodiac, which will be sure to knock your fins off with its high-speed, zippy ride that cruises you out to the animals much more quickly, and is designed to get small groups up-close with those favorite marine friends.
+Another vessel option includes our Zodiac-style boat (RIB), AllsWell, which will be sure to knock your fins off with its high-speed, zippy ride that cruises you out to the animals much more quickly, and is designed to get small groups up-close with those favorite marine friends.
 Super close, super fast, super fun!
 Any closer and the dolphins will think you’re one of the pod.

 Did we mention that every safari that departs from Dana Point with a Captain Dave’s tag, is always eco-friendly?
 You bet!
-We’re always caught red handed with providing sustainable wildlife viewing, and never aboard a fishing vessel, as we believe in being good stewards of the ocean.
+We’re always caught red handed with providing sustainable wildlife viewing, and never offered fishing.
+We believe in being good stewards of the ocean.
+We frequently return with trash and discarded balloons, and have documented well over 5,000 balloon retrievals, saving countless birds, turtles and marine mammals from ingesting them.

-This can’t be said for our Newport neighbors who often take passengers aboard large fishing vessels that are much higher off of the water, and hold up to 149 passengers leaving a large majority of onlookers on their feet during their excursion.
-We’re a fan of those feet, and aim to please when it comes to comfort, making sure to not over crowd our vessels, providing ample cushioned seating for all passengers on-board, so that you have a nice place to kick up those flippers while you say hello to your cetacean compadres.
+We make sure to not over crowd our vessels, providing ample seating for all passengers on-board, so that you have a nice place to kick up those flippers while you say hello to your cetacean compadres.

 Take us up on it!
 We’d love for you to put that noteworthy title to the test while we prove it right.
 Come and see why Dana Point, California is the absolute best place to visit with your favorite marine mammals while cruising the open ocean in gorgeous Orange County.